 “They can see our passion for our animals, that they’re not just cows standing in the paddock,” Ms King said.

-The farmer tours were originally something that started as a pilot program at the Royal Perth Show and were rolled out at the major shows.
+The farmer tours were originally something that started as a pilot program at the Royal Perth Show and are being rolled out at the the major shows.

-An estimated 250 people from a wide age range took part in the tours across the five days they were run in 2017.
+An estimated 250 people from a wide age range took part in the tours across the five days they were run.

 Dairy Australia community project manager Natasha Busbridge said it was a natural fit to make these connections in the show environment.